Comparing Lanvin Group (LANV) & Its Peers

-Lanvin Group (NYSE:LANV – Get Rating) is one of 718 public companies in the “Holding & other investment offices” industry, but how does it contrast to its peers?
-We will compare Lanvin Group to similar businesses based on the strength of its valuation, analyst recommendations, earnings, dividends, risk, profitability and institutional ownership.
+Lanvin Group (NYSE:LANV – Get Rating) is one of 718 publicly-traded companies in the “Holding & other investment offices” industry, but how does it compare to its rivals?
+We will compare Lanvin Group to similar businesses based on the strength of its risk, valuation, institutional ownership, earnings, profitability, dividends and analyst recommendations.

 Risk & Volatility

-Lanvin Group has a beta of 0.01, suggesting that its share price is 99% less volatile than the S&P 500.
-Comparatively, Lanvin Group’s peers have a beta of 0.05, suggesting that their average share price is 95% less volatile than the S&P 500.
+Lanvin Group has a beta of 0.1, suggesting that its share price is 90% less volatile than the S&P 500.
+Comparatively, Lanvin Group’s rivals have a beta of 0.06, suggesting that their average share price is 94% less volatile than the S&P 500.

-This table compares Lanvin Group and its peers top-line revenue, earnings per share and valuation.
+50.0% of Lanvin Group shares are owned by institutional investors.
+Comparatively, 64.9% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
+2.7% of Lanvin Group shares are owned by insiders.
+Comparatively, 17.3% of shares of all “Holding & other investment offices” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

 |Lanvin Group